natecook/jennajuby/site/content/post/nyc-summer.md

 * **Spend an afternoon in a rainbow pool** at Manhattan Park Pool Club
 * **Play Tennis** at the Hudson River Park Tennis Courts
 * **See the MET Cloisters** and have dinner outside by the water at La Marina
 * **See a play at Shakespeare in the Park**, this was one of the most magical things we have ever done since living in the city.
-It’s very hard to get tickets and only happens a few weeks a year but it worth the effort.
+It’s very hard to get tickets and only happens a few weeks a year but it's worth the effort.
 I suggest hiring the “Same Ole Line Dudes” like we did so that you don’t have to wait in the 6 hour line yourself!
 * **Eat on the water** at Pier I Cafe, the Brooklyn Barge, Boat Basin, La Marina.
 All casual spots to get food or drinks near the water for those hot summer days.
 * **Stroll through any of Manhattans many farmer's markets**!
 Grab a snack or french produce to picnic with!